 TomTomWatch is a Java application for downloading content from the TomTom GPS watches.
 I created it because I do not want to use the TomTom cloud for maintaining my tracks.

 The software downloads the track files (ttbin files) from the watch.
 By default the ttbin files are automatically saved in a similar directory structure as TomTom MySports.
 It is possible to export the tracks to GPX 1.1 format.
 Since version 0.2 it is possible to upload track planning (routes) from GPX (route must be present as route <rte> or track <trk>).
+This feature has been greatly enhanced since version 1.5.

 I miss the function on the TomTom Watch to log waypoints.
 A special feature of TomTomWatch is the logging of Waypoints when saving to GPX: when during your workout or trip you pause track logging and resume within 5 seconds (default), the GPX converter treats it as the logging of a Waypoint.
 If the pause is longer, the GPX converter treats it as the start of a new track segment.